 In order to observe the effect of running different numbers of processes per node we read along each column of a sub-table.
-We observe that in most columns the runtime is approximately halved by doubling the processes per node from 1 to 2.
-We also observe that the runtime is approximately halved by doubling the processes per node from 2 to 4 and from 8 to 16.
+We observe that in most columns the runtime is approximately halved by doubling the processes per node from 1 to 2 and from 8 to 16.
+We also observe a significant speedup when doubling the processes per node from 2 to 4.
 However we observe only a small improvement in runtime by doubling the processes per node from 4 to 8.
 This is due to the assignment of processes to the cores of the two CPUs on each node.
-The default behavior on maya means that for jobs with up to 8 processes per node all of the processes are assigned to cores on only one of the CPUs.
+The default behavior on maya for jobs with up to 8 processes per node is to assign all of the processes to cores on only one of the CPUs.
 Since our code is memory-bound, we observe a bottleneck when 8 processes attempt to access the memory through only 4 memory channels.
 For most code which is not memory-bound, or if the 8 processes were distributed among the two CPUs, we would observe a halving of runtime also when doubling the processes per node from 4 to 8.
 In that case though, there would be only minimal speedup from 8 to 16 processes per node, which is the typical characteristic of memory-bound code.